Asapgiri/dunakeke.hu/README.md

 - [x] Donation backend
 - [x] random login failure bug and password hash deletion fix
     - [x] user logic dto didn't contain the password hash, so it avoided to save it back on update
+- [x] check if saving per-user site statistics hurts GDPR: they do not